 FreeRice.com – Also a great website to aid in learning vocabulary.
 For every vocabulary question you answer correctly, the United Nations World Food Programme donates 10 grains of rice to help fight world hunger.

-Hexco – Perhaps the oldest and most well-established of spelling bee preparation companies, this Texas-based group has been distributing a wide variety of spelling materials since 1983 – not just for students, but for pronouncers as well.
+Hexco – The most well-established of spelling bee preparation companies, this Texas-based business has been distributing a variety of spelling materials since 1983.
 Hexco now offers materials for academic competitions of all sorts, but remains true to its spelling roots; it has offered spelling coaching packages for years as well.

-Spellbound – A respectful, winsome, and often hilarious documentary from 2002 by Jeffrey Blitz that follows eight students on their various and sometimes profoundly different journeys to the 1999 Scripps National Spelling Bee.
-An Oscar nominee for best documentary feature, Spellbound is essential watching for anyone even slightly interested in “stepping up to the microphone” — not to mention their families.
-(Word to the wise: words from this movie find their way onto the national word list from time to time!)
+Spellbound – A respectful, winsome, and often hilarious documentary from 2002 by Jeffrey Blitz.
+This movie follows eight students on their various and sometimes profoundly different journeys to the 1999 Scripps National Spelling Bee.
+An Oscar nominee for best documentary feature, Spellbound is essential watching for anyone interested in “stepping up to the microphone.

-Akeelah and the Bee – Another excellent and essential movie from 2006 about a girl from south central L.A. whose unusual talent for spelling is discovered and nurtured by teachers and a demanding but fair coach, but who suffers considerable resistance from classmates and even – or especially – her family.
+Akeelah and the Bee – Another excellent movie from 2006 about a girl from south central L.A. whose unusual talent for spelling is discovered by teachers and nurtured by a demanding coach.
+However, she suffers considerable resistance from classmates and even her family.
 Cameos abound, including Katie Kerwin McCrimmon (1979 Scripps NSB winner and past ESPN bee commentator), Dr. Jacques Bailly (1980 Scripps NSB winner and current pronouncer), and George Hornedo, a Scripps national competitor in 2004 and 2005.

-A Boy Named Charlie Brown – An oldie but a goodie.
-Dating back to 1969, the first feature movie based on the Peanuts comic strip follows our favorite blockhead as he is persuaded to enter his school spelling bee…and wins!
-Suddenly, Charlie Brown is confronted with the prospect of competing in the National Spelling Bee.
+A Boy Named Charlie Brown – Dating back to 1969, this is an oldie but a goodie.
+The first feature movie based on the Peanuts comic strip follows our favorite blockhead as he enters his school spelling bee…and wins!
+Suddenly, Charlie Brown is confronted with competing in the National Spelling Bee.
 How far can he go?
 Can Snoopy, his trusted beagle, be the key to his success?

-A List of Things Thrown Five Minutes Ago – This randomly titled and very prolific blog contains perhaps the most assiduous, detailed National Spelling Bee blogging on the internet.
-If you’re not lucky enough to be in Washington for the competition itself, watching the bee on ESPN and reading this blog is the next best thing.
+A List of Things Thrown Five Minutes Ago – This randomly titled blog contains the most detailed National Spelling Bee blogging on the internet.
+If you can’t be in Washington for the national bee, watching the bee on ESPN and reading this blog is the next best thing.